heremaps/gluecodium/docs/lime_attributes.md

 * **@Internal**\[**(**__PlatformTag__**)**\]: marks an element to have "internal" visibility.
 Additionally, platform tag(s) ("Java", "Swift", or "Dart") could be specified.
 This will make the internal visibility apply on the selected platform(s).
+* **@Overloaded**: marks a lambda element to behave as if it were overloaded (i.e. as if there is another lambda with the same parameter and return types).
+This can be used in scenarios of multiple separate generation runs with disjoint LIME model trees.
 * **@Async**: *EXPERIMENTAL* marks a function to be generated with support for asynchronous invocation.
 Currently, only works in Dart.
 See [async.md](async.md) for details.
 * **@Optimized**: *EXPERIMENTAL* marks a type reference of `List<>` type to fetch list elements from C++ to platform